 The Contest is open to all persons who are legal U.S. residents of the state of Utah, eighteen (18) years of age or older, and who reside in one of the jurisdictions that make up the listening area.
 Utah residents only.
 Void where prohibited or restricted by law.

-The following individuals are NOT eligible to enter Station contests at any time, even if such individuals meet the age and residency requirements above: (1) Any employees (i.e., full-time, part-time and/or temporary employees) of the Station, Bonneville International Corporation, other area radio stations, Contest Sponsor, of any advertising and promotion agencies, and/or of the respective parent entities, subsidiaries, affiliated companies of each; (2) Any immediate family members of such employees, including without limitation current and/or ex-spouses, parents, grandparents, children, grandchildren, siblings, in-laws, and/or steps in any of the foregoing categories; and (3) Any other individual legally residing in the same household (i.e., at the same address) of such employees, including without limitation roommates, housemates, significant others, and partners.
+The following individuals are NOT eligible to enter Station contests at any time, even if such individuals meet the age and residency requirements above: (i) Any employees (i.e., full-time, part-time and/or temporary employees) of the Station, Bonneville International Corporation, other area radio stations, Contest Sponsors, of any advertising and promotion agencies, and/or of the respective parent entities, subsidiaries, affiliated companies of each; (ii) Any immediate family members of such employees, including without limitation current and/or ex-spouses, parents, grandparents, children, grandchildren, siblings, in-laws, and/or steps in any of the foregoing categories; and (iii) Any other individual legally residing in the same household (i.e., at the same address) of such employees, including without limitation roommates, housemates, significant others, and partners.

-Unless the Station otherwise specifies, persons who have previously won a prize (cash, services, merchandise) from a contest or Station event from any of the Bonneville International Radio Stations are subject to the following restrictions: Persons who have won a prize valued up to $100 in the thirty (30) days prior to Entering Father’s Day Giveaway are not eligible to participate.
-Persons who have won a prize valued between $101 and $499 in the ninety (90) days prior to Entering Father’s Day Giveaway are not eligible to participate.
-Persons who have won a prize valued between $500 and $999 in the six (6) months prior to Entering Father’s Day Giveaway are not eligible to participate.
-Persons who have won a prize valued at $1,000 or more in the twelve (12) months prior to Entering Father’s Day Giveaway are not eligible to participate.
+Unless the Station otherwise specifies, persons who have previously won a prize (cash, services, merchandise) from a contest or Station event from any of the Bonneville International Radio Stations are subject to the following restrictions: Persons who have won a prize valued up to $100 in the thirty (30) days prior to entering the Contest are not eligible to participate.
+Persons who have won a prize valued between $101 and $499 in the ninety (90) days prior to entering the Contest are not eligible to participate.
+Persons who have won a prize valued between $500 and $999 in the six (6) months prior to entering the Contest are not eligible to participate.
+Persons who have won a prize valued at $1,000 or more in the twelve (12) months prior to entering the Contest are not eligible to participate.
 These restrictions also apply to immediate household members of contest or prize winners.

-To claim a prize, the winner(s) must provide valid government-issued photo identification and provide their complete address, date of birth and phone number, and Social Security Number.
+To claim a prize, the person who has won prize(s) (“Winner”) must provide valid government-issued photo identification and provide their complete address, date of birth, phone number, email address, and Social Security Number.

 Entrants are required to provide truthful information and the Station will reject and delete any entry that it discovers to be false or fraudulent.
-The Station will disqualify any entrant who does not meet the eligibility requirements and will also delete any entry as required by law.
+The Station will disqualify any Entrant who does not meet the eligibility requirements and will also delete any entry as required by law.

-This Contest is subject to all applicable federal, state and local laws and regulations.
-By participating, entrant agrees to comply with these Official Rules and the decisions of the Station, which are final and binding in all respects.
+This Contest is subject to all applicable federal, state, and local laws and regulations.
+By participating and/or acceptance of prize(s), Entrant agrees to comply with these Official Rules and the decisions of the Station, which are final and binding in all respects.

 PRIZES